 Experiences like this helped me realize that I wanted to be a part of something bigger than myself in college and continue to look for opportunities to serve.
 So I decided to attend the United States Naval Academy to pursue my education.
 Now, I am involved in our Midshipmen Action Group program, which volunteers in the local community, and our Midshipmen Diversity Team so I can serve in similar ways.

-I am incredibly grateful for the support from my parents, family, friends, and Living the Example and the Mentor Foundation USA which have helped open these doors of opportunity for me.
+I am incredibly grateful for the support from my parents, family, friends, and Living the Example, Mentor Foundation USA, and the Structured Finance Foundation which have helped open these doors of opportunity for me.
 I will graduate in four years with a Bachelor of Science degree, debt-free, and commission as an Ensign in the U.S. Navy.

 By Abigail Ward